dockstore/dockstore-documentation/docs/end-user-topics/dois.rst

 Introduction
 ------------
-A Digial Object Identifier (DOI) is a permanent identifier that can be used in publications to identify the exact version of a workflow or tool (entry).
+A Digital Object Identifier (DOI) is a permanent identifier that can be used in publications to identify the exact version of a workflow or tool (entry).
 DOIs are commonly referenced from academic papers.
 See the `DOI Foundation <https://www.doi.org>`__ for more details.